linda-benboudiaf/SoftColorSegmentation/README.md

 ### Run example:
-[run.ipynb](src/run.ipynb) shows a test decomposition of an image test
+[run.ipynb](src/run.ipynb) shows a test decomposition of an image test, results are generated on src/results/sample/**directrories classified by image name**

 you can can change image name and platte values on the third cell